chromium/chromium/testing/buildbot/README.md

 a basic test suite in a matrix test suite are applied to each tests for the referenced basic test suite. "variants" is the only supported key via matrix compound suites at this time.
+Matrix compound test suites also supports no "variants".
+So if you want a compound test suites, which some of basic test suites have "variants", and other basic test suites don't have "variants", you will define a matrix compound test suites.

 ##### Variants